ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-7-2.md

-Chapter 7: Overcoming Obstacles to Effective Problem-Solving: Strategies for Overcoming These Obstacles
+Strategies for Overcoming These Obstacles
 =======================================================================================================

 Effective problem-solving can be challenging, and there are many obstacles that can impede progress.
 In this chapter, we will explore strategies for overcoming these obstacles to achieve successful outcomes.